What is a pocket nappy?

 Can I use nappy rash cream with my modern cloth nappies?

 Do NOT use barrier creams unless you use a liner to protect the nappy.
 Zinc and petroleum based nappy creams can clog up the fabric of the nappies and prevent them absorbing.
-I recommend using a liner when using any nappy rash creams.

 Isn’t cloth just as bad for the enviroment as disposable nappies?